stardog-union/stardog-blog/content/posts/draft-2017-stardog-in-5.md

 +++

 Stardog makes the Enterprise Knowledge Graph fast and easy.
-Let's see how easy it is to create a client application that communicates with Stardog using Java and Gradle.
+Let's see how easy it is to create a client application that communicates with Stardog using Java.
+This blog post will cover the setup of Stardog, creating a Java client application, and building it with Gradle. <!--more-->

 Our five easy pieces:

 1. Download and Install Stardog
 2. Create a Java project with Gradle